TomLiDev/mildew-detector/README.md

 [Version 1 Training Loss](documentation/v1-model-training-losses.PNG)

-The creation and training on this first version was still a very valubale exercise and a good use of time as it gave me a first hand appreciation of the practical challenges are considerations of training a model on relatively large images.
+The creation and training on this first version was still a very valuable exercise and a good use of time as it gave me a first hand appreciation of the practical challenges are considerations of training a model on relatively large images.

 ### Version 2